RSDKModding/RSDKv3-Decompilation/README.md

 ## PS Vita:
 * Ensure you have Docker installed and run the script `build.sh` from `SonicCD.Vita`.
 If you are on Windows, WSL2 is recommended.
-NOTE: You would need to copy Sonic CD game data into `ux0:data/SonicCD` to boot the game.
+  * NOTE: You would need to copy Sonic CD game data into `ux0:data/SonicCD` to boot the game.

 ## Other platforms:
 Currently the only "officially" supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it, so the codebase is very multiplatform.
-If you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added
+If you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added.

 # FAQ
-### Q: Why dont some buttons in the menu work?
+### Q: Why don't some buttons in the menu work?
-A: Buttons like leaderboards & achievements require code to be added to support online functionality & menus (though they are saved anyways), and other buttons like the controls button on PC or privacy button on mobile have no game code and are instead hardcoded through callbacks, and I just didnt feel like going through the effort to decompile all that, since its not really worth it
+A: Buttons like leaderboards & achievements require code to be added to support online functionality & menus (though they are saved anyways), and other buttons like the controls button on PC or privacy button on mobile have no game code and are instead hardcoded through callback.
+I just didnt feel like going through the effort to decompile all that, since its not really worth it.

 ### Q: Is the titlecard text slightly offset when using a PC datafile?
-A: Its not just you, but unfortunately its an error with the scripts, so if you wanna go into `TitleCards/R[X]\_TitleCard.txt` and fix it, be my guest, alternatively set `screenWidth` to 400, instead of 424 in the settings.ini file to match the PC version's resolution
+A: Unfortunately, it's an error with the scripts.
+If you wanna go into `TitleCards/R[X]\_TitleCard.txt` and fix it, be my guest, but the best fix is to set `screenWidth` to 400, instead of 424 in the settings.ini file to match the PC version's resolution.

-### Q: Theres a weird spot on the title screen how do I fix it?
+### Q: There's a weird spot on the title screen, how do I fix it?
-A: Set `screenWidth` to 400, instead of 424 in the settings.ini file to match the PC version's resolution
+A: See above.

-### Q: The screen is tearing, how do I fix it
+### Q: The screen is tearing, how do I fix it?
-A: Try turning on vsync, that worked for me (on Mac)
+A: Try turning on VSync in settings.ini.

 ### Q: I found a bug/I have a feature request!
-A: Submit an issue in the issues tab and I'll fix/add (if possible) it as soon as I can
+A: Submit an issue in the issues tab and I'll fix/add (if possible) it as soon as I can if it is critical enough.

 ### Q: Will you do a decompilation for Sonic 1/Sonic 2?
 A: Yes!
 I've done a decompilation of RSDKv4 (the engine ver that S1/S2 run on) and it can be found [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation)!